On inequivalences of sequences of characters: Proof of Theorem

-This rearranges to give the result. \end{proof} With the proposition proved we turn to the promised corollary. \begin{corollary} Suppose that $1 \leq p <2$ and $T:L_p((\Z/2\Z)^k) \rightarrow L_p(\T)$ is an injective linear map taking characters to characters.
+Proposition \ref{prop.main} immediately answers a stronger local\footnote{For a discussion of what local means in Banach spaces see \cite{pie::}.} version of \cite[Problem 5.3]{pel::1} discussed in the text following that statement. \begin{corollary} Suppose that $1 \leq p <2$ and $T:L_p((\Z/2\Z)^k) \rightarrow L_p(\T)$ is an injective linear map taking characters to characters.
 Then

+for some absolute $c>0$. \end{corollary} \begin{proof} For $1 \leq p < 2$ take $G=(\Z/2\Z)^k$, $H=\T$, $\Lambda=\wh{G}$ and $m=2$.
+In this case we see that $\|\pi_\Lambda\|=1$ and since $T$ is injective taking characters to characters and multiplication by $2$ is injective on $T(\Lambda)$ we have $|T(\Lambda)| =2^k$.
+The claimed bound follows. \end{proof} The same argument works for any finite Abelian group of exponent $r$ with $k$ invariant factors in place of $(\Z/2\Z)^k$ except that $c$ now depends on $r$.
+This in turn means that the next proof can be adapted to give Theorem \ref{thm.pel} for any bounded Vilenkin system in place of the Walsh functions.